Step by Step Instructions, Click Here!

 No. eLearning days are designed to give families flexibility according to family needs and schedule.

 What if my child doesn’t understand how to complete some or all of the work?

 The assignments are designed to continue learning that has been ongoing in the classroom.
 They will not include new content.
 Teachers will be checking email periodically throughout the eLearning day and will be available when school reopens to answer any questions.
 Students will have three days to turn in completed work after the eLearning day takes place.

 What if my child has technical problems with district issued Chromebooks or passwords on an eLearning day?

-The Technology help desk will be available to help at (219) 873-2000, ext.
-8359.
+The Technology help desk will be available to help at (219) 873-2141.
 (For questions about homework or class work, please contact the classroom teacher.)

 When is my child expected to turn in eLearning assignments?

 Students will have three days to complete assignments and turn them in to their teacher(s).